ahmedwahba47/oop1-car-park-management/video_script.md

 "The `Car` and `Motorbike` constructors use flexible constructor bodies, another Java 25 feature, to validate the registration number before calling the super constructor."

 "In the `findVehicles` method, I've used pattern matching for `instanceof` to concisely check the type of a vehicle and cast it simultaneously."

+"The `Money` class serves as a custom immutable type for handling monetary values, ensuring precision and immutability."

 "I've also added comments throughout the code to explain concepts like `this()` vs `this.`, `super()` vs `super.`, call-by-value, defensive copying, and `final`/`effectively final`."